Guest Judge(s) for 2025: CHRIS PETIT and IAIN SINCLAIR

-The Swedenborg Film Festival 2023 (SFF2023) invites entries of new films of 20 minutes or less from emerging and established independent filmmakers.
+The Swedenborg Film Festival 2025 (SFF2025) invites entries of new films of 20 minutes or less from emerging and established independent filmmakers.
 Now a landmark event in the UK film calendar, the SFF has received a huge response from thousands of filmmakers around the world and has gained a reputation for the quality and diversity of its programming.

-In an expanded award format, prizes will be presented in several categories.
-There will also be a special 'public vote' award.
-Shortlisted films will be shown alongside invited screenings from established filmmakers.
+Prizes will be presented in several categories.
+Shortlisted films will be shown alongside invited screenings by the Quay Brothers and other leading international filmmakers.

 The SFF supports all genres and encourages submissions that draw upon the diverse and radical traditions influenced by Emanuel Swedenborg (1688–1772).
 Artists, writers and filmmakers influenced by Swedenborg include William Blake, Charles Baudelaire, Hilma af Klint, Jorge Luis Borges, Ingmar Bergman and many others.
 Films featured previously in the SFF have explored ideas of transcendence and symbolism, and themes have ranged from social reform to psychogeography.